vapaamies/KolibriOS/readme.md

   * `build-all.bat` – builds RTL and all programs, including your programs.
   * `build-examples.bat` – builds example programs.
   * `build-my.bat` – builds your programs have put to the subdirectories of `My` directory.
-  * `build-RTL.bat` – builds Delphi RTL for KolibriOS.
+  * `init-for-IDE.bat` – initializes project for open in Delphi IDE, builds RTL as well.
+  * `Bin\convert.bat` – helper script to convert manually compiled program to KolibriOS format.
-  * `Bin\convert.bat` – helper script to convert manually compiled programs to KolibriOS format.
+  * `Bin\convert-all.bat` – helper script to convert all manually compiled programs to KolibriOS format.
   * `Lib\build.bat` – library build script calling by other ones when builings programs.
   * `Lib\convert.bat` – library conversion script calling by other ones when builings or converting programs compiled manually.

-## Tips and Tricks
-Release archive contains `.dof` files with correct Delphi IDE settings, especially paths.
-If you want to use latest [hot version](https://github.com/vapaamies/KolibriOS) of SDK from the `master` branch on GitHub, download the latest release archive before, unpack it.
-Then unpack the archive of hot version to same directory with file overwriting.
-It gives you correctly prepared environment to compile hot versions of programs.

-If particular program not yet exist in SDK release, copy existing `.dof` file from the directory of other program was included to the release, for example `GUI\ColorButtons.dof`.

 ## See also
 * **Programs not included to SDK**